leekshaffer/GenDID/README.md

   - *Sim_Plots.R* generates the output figures and results from the simulation study.

-- *sim_res.R*: Results and figures from the simulation study.
+- *sim_res*: Results and figures from the simulation study.

 ## Packages Used